“I’m learning all the four-letter words now. There’s about 6,000 of them in all.”

 Superior view of the road ahead secured, the bus chugs out of station and stops at the lights outside the Stockport Plaza.
 A theatre, cinema, tea room and cavernous Art Deco masterpiece, it’s a building which has lived several lives since it opened with a showing of 42nd Street in 1932.

-Modelled on the Regal Cinema in nearby Altrincham, which was dubbed the ‘Cathedral of the Movies’ until it burnt down in the 50s, the Plaza straddled the last knockings of the silent era, the birth of 3D and CinemaScope.
+Modelled on the Regal Cinema in nearby Altrincham, which was dubbed the ‘Cathedral of the Movies’ until it burnt down in the 50s, the Plaza straddled the last knockings of the silent era, and the births of 3D and CinemaScope.
 Unlike most picture houses of the day, it was fully equipped to screen the lot.

 A decline in footfall which beset the industry in the 1960s saw it taken over by Mecca in the summer of 1965.
 It re-opened as a bingo hall and nightclub 18 month later, but at least it was being used and enjoyed.
 Plus, bingo is ace.